telerik/blazor-docs/components/grid/selection/rows.md

 You can respond to the user action of selecting a new row through the `SelectedItemsChanged` event.
 The `SelectedItemsChanged` event receives a collection of the Grid data model.
 It may have no items in it.
 It may have only one member (the last selected item) when the `SelectionMode` is `Single`.

-Note that both binding to the property and using its event cannot be used at the same time, as Blazor only allows one.
-This means that if you want to use the `SelectedItemsChanged` event, you need to use one-way binding for the `SelectedItems` property.
-Otherwise, you can use two-way binding for the `SelectedItems` property without the `SelectedItemsChanged` event.

 >caption One-way binding for SelectedItems and using the SelectedItemsChanged event

 ````CSHTML